outflanknl/C2-Tool-Collection/BOF/Klist/README.md

 # Klist BOF

-A BOF tool to displays a list of currently cached Kerberos tickets.
+A BOF tool to display a list of currently cached Kerberos tickets.

 ## How to compile
 1. Make sure that Mingw-w64 (including mingw-w64-binutils) has been installed.